GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 is connected to a multicast-enabled backbone, without pre-configuring any peering arrangement between the networks.

-This document updates Section 5.2.3.4 of {{RFC7450}} by adding a new extension to the relay discovery procedure.
+This document extends the relay discovery procedure described in Section 5.2.3.4 of {{RFC7450}}.

 ##Background